mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 ### Introduction

-Mobile applications that support deeplinking are essential for marketers who want to run successful campaigns.
-Deeplinking connects a unique url to a specific page in a mobile app, seamlessly linking users from mobile or web advertisements to relevant content.
-It also creates dynamic and engaging ad experiences for users.
+Deeplinking is a methodology for launching a native mobile application via a link.

-Deeplinking improves customer experience by reducing friction between clicking on an ad and arriving at content.
-This document will show you how to take advantage of mobile deeplinking to give your users the experience they want and give you the conversion rates you need.
+Deeplinking connects a unique url to a specific page in a mobile app, seamlessly linking users to relevant content.

-In addition to guidelines for best practices, it also contains links to open source software development kits (SDKs) so developers can implement effective deeplinking strategies as simply as possible.
+In addition to guidelines and best practices, the document also contains links to open source software development kits (SDKs) so developers can implement effective deeplinking strategies as simply as possible.

-This guide provides **context and recommendations** based on the collective experiences of its authors so you can make informed decisions about implementing deeplinking in your mobile apps.
+This guide provides context and recommendations based on the collective experiences of its authors so you can make informed decisions about implementing deeplinking in your mobile apps.

 Please direct any questions to [help@mobiledeeplinking.org](mailto:help@mobiledeeplinking.org).